- Pandemic Impact: COVID-19 delayed 50% of clinical trials, forcing a transition toward virtual and decentralized models.

 The funnel that takes potential candidates through to study completion has expanded.
 Now, patients and participants can sign up online or even discover new clinical study opportunities through social media.

-Opening recruitment up beyond a hospital or doctors surgery means that the study can attract more participants.
-This, in partnership with virtual participation, means a massive increase in potential candidates for trials and access to candidates who are often highly underrepresented in research.
+Opening recruitment beyond a hospital or doctor's office means that the study can attract more participants.
+This, in partnership with virtual participation, means a broader candidate pool, including populations that have historically been underrepresented in clinical research.

-For example, Sano Genetics uses social media and content marketing to engage with an online community at scale.
-This creates better access to a wider, highly engaged audience - including those with specific medical conditions.
+Digital recruitment strategies, including social media outreach, allow trial teams to reach broader and more diverse participant communities, including those with specific medical conditions who may not be connected to a nearby research facility.
 In addition to this, the use of social media as a tool for recruitment also ensures that researchers can reach out to minorities, which is ever more important as COVID-19 has affected these populations disproportionately.

 Clinical trials in the post-COVID era

-But with no definitive end to this pandemic insight, and the potential for other similar catastrophes to disrupt medical research in the future, it's important to have methods and infrastructure set up for trials to continue virtually in the post-COVID-era.
-Gradually, clinical trials will resume in the new-normal and the learnings and advancements from this crisis can be implemented to create a more successful process for clinical trials in the future.
-So, if there ever was a 'right' time to start thinking about taking your clinical trial online, it's now.
+With the potential for other similar catastrophes to disrupt medical research in the future, it's important to have methods and infrastructure set up for trials to continue virtually beyond the pandemic.
+As trials resume, the operational and regulatory lessons learned during this period can be applied to build more resilient and inclusive trial infrastructure.
+The learnings and advancements from this crisis can be implemented to create a more successful process for clinical trials in the future.
+Sponsors who can integrate elements from decentralized or virtual trials will be better prepared for healthcare emergencies or systemic disruptions.